mattbeicke/swen-project/docs/DesignDoc.md

 ### Controller Tier

 Account Controller - Provides API functionality for login, logout, api key verification, etc<br>
-Cupboard Controller - Provides API functionality to access Need objects<br>
+Cupboard Controller - Provides API functionality to access Need and CompletedNeed objects<br>
 Manager Controller - Provides API functionality to for all Manager related tasks<br>
-User Controller - Provides API functionality to for all Helper related tasks
+User Controller - Provides API functionality to for all Helper and mass user related tasks

 > _**[Sprint 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View